A model modular home resting on some floor plans

 The Company

-The central Texas modular builder Kountry Containers believes in providing customers a lifestyle experience with its homes.
+The central Texas modular builder Kountry Containers believes in providing customers a lifestyle experience with its prefab homes.
 All units are handcrafted with sustainable touches throughout.

 Now you can experience the simplicity of basic living with custom designs that make your home a marvel!